I DO so many things every day that encourage me to think big and dream bigger.

 UPPER ELEMENTARY PROGRAM

-(ages nine through twelve, grades four through six)
+(ages nine through eleven, grades four through five)

 The charge of the Upper Elementary program is to reinforce and solidify a student’s long-term responsibilities to be engaged and active learners, good citizens, and caretakers of the global community.
 Maturity and the development of abstract reasoning skills allow students to explore new aspects of their interaction with the learning environment, peers, and curriculum.
 Students at this level want to apply their knowledge and experiences to new challenges and are ready to be campus leaders.